 Who goes on strikes in Greece?

-The main categories of people who are likely to go on strike in Greece are the doctors, nurses, teachers, cleaners, museum employees, bank employees, customs employees, garbage collection employees, journalists, and everyone working for the wider public sector.
+The main categories of people who are likely to go on strike in Greece are doctors, nurses, teachers, cleaners, museum employees, bank employees, customs employees, garbage collection employees, journalists, and everyone working for the wider public sector.

 These unions generally go on strike for a day or two at a time, apart from extreme cases, when a 3-day strike, or longer, is announced.
 This is more common for people working in public hospitals, though in practice hospitals never really close down.